Alaskan Favorites

 Bravo

 Grizzly bear cubs are very playful when they are young.
-These cubs had been rolling around, and when they finished the one cub stood up and put its paws together.
+These cubs had been been playing and running around all evening.
+When they got a little further away from mother bear, this cub stood up to see where she was, and as when it did, it put its paws together to be able to stand and balance.

 Coming at You